 - 1. Lubricate the machine per the schedule outlined in the "Maintenance Section". - 2.
 Use only a tractor of adequate power and weight to operate the Sprayer.
 See Section 4.5.1 for recommendations. - 3.
 Ensure that the machine is properly attached to the tractor. - 4.
 Check the hydraulic system.
 Ensure that the hydraulic reservoir in the tractor is filled to the required specifications. - 5.
 Inspect all hydraulic lines, hoses, fittings and couplers for tightness.
 Use a clean cloth to wipe any accumulated dirt from the couplers before connecting to the hydraulic system of the tractor. - 6.
-Check the tires and ensure that they are inflated to the specified pressure. - 7.
+Check the tractor tires and ensure that they are inflated to the pressure recomended by the manufacturer for the load being carried. - 7.
 Calibrate the sprayer if it is the start of the season or a new chemical is being used. - 8.
 Check the condition and routing of all chemical hoses and lines.
 Replace any that are damaged.
-Re-route those that are rubbing, pinched or crimped.
+Re-route those that are rubbing, pinched or crimped. - 9.
+Check the spray pattern of each nozzle.
+Remove and clean or replace any that have an unusual pattern. - 10.
+Remove the steel mesh line filters and wash with clean water.
+Reinstall. - 11.
+Check that all connections in the electrical system are connected and tight.

 - 4. Hydraulic System: - a.
-Chemical Circuit:

-The tractor hydraulic system must be capable of 11 GPM (42 lpm) at 2000 psi (13,800 kPa) to operate the chemical circuit pump.
-Either closed-center or open-centered systems can be used.

-- A. Ace Pumps: - Closed Center Load Sensing: (John Deere 6000, 7000, 8000 & 9000 Series, CaselH Magnum & Maxxum Series, Ford Genesis).
-Purchase a Flow limiting Valve (Part No. LS206 or LS304) from your dealer and inctall it on the inlat part of the ACE Pump.
+Chemical Circuit: The tractor hydraulic system must be capable of 13 GPM (51.1 lpm) at 2500 psi (13,800 kPa) to operate the chemical circuit pump.
+Closed-center are recomended. - A. Ace Pumps: - Closed Center Load Sensing: (John Deere 6000, 7000, 8000 & 9000 Series, CaselH Magnum & Maxxum Series, Ford Genesis).

-stall it on the inlet port of the ACE Pump hydraulic motor.